conda-forge/pyright-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pyright` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pyright, pyright-node` can be installed with `conda`:

 ```
-conda install pyright
+conda install pyright pyright-node
 ```

 or with `mamba`:

 ```
-mamba install pyright
+mamba install pyright pyright-node
 ```

 It is possible to list all of the versions of `pyright` available on your platform with `conda`: